providing animal chiropractic and consultation services with integrity in colorado

 Horse clients

 • Grooming.
 Dr. Bacon would greatly appreciate it if your animal is groomed prior to the appointment, including limbs, to clear major mud and debris.
+This is also REQUIRED for acupuncture.
 The initial palpation exam is very thorough, and small myofascial details can be missed with caked mud in the coat.
+Animals that are not adequately clean from mud/debris as well as dry will not have acupuncture needles placed.

 • Working with your other professionals.
 Timing of chiropractic appointments can be timed to give your animal the most benefit.
-Dr. Bacon would recommend chiropractic care 2-4 days after farrier appointments to see the most accurate conformation of your animal, as well as allow your horse to benefit from the adjustment after having legs held up for a longer period of time.
-Timing with veterinary appointments depends on your horses ailments.
-Getting an adjustment 2 days prior to recheck lameness examinations because it will reduce any compensatory mechanisms of the body that can sometimes mask the true lameness or the severity of the lameness.
-Massage therapy can be beneficial prior to first time chiropractic patients due to many muscles being tightened with the chronic support or compensation of areas needing adjustment.
+Please contact Dr. Bacon for specific circumstances such as farrier appointments, massage, or veterinary care.
+Getting an adjustment 2 to 10 days prior to recheck lameness examinations can reduce any compensatory mechanisms of the body that can sometimes mask the true lameness or the severity of the lameness.
 After adjustment, horses can benefit from hand-walking and light massage to encourage muscles to stay relaxed after chiropractic adjustments.
 The may help your horse hold the adjustments for longer periods of time, aiding in trying to increase the interval between needed adjustments.

-What can I expect at my animal's chiropractic visit?
+What can I expect at my animal's alternative medicine visit?

-On initial examinations, Dr. Bacon will do a thorough musculoskeletal exam to palpate muscle and soft tissues, looking for pain, heat, effusion, tension and asymmetry.
+On initial chiropractic examinations, Dr. Bacon will do a thorough musculoskeletal exam to palpate muscle and soft tissues, looking for pain, heat, effusion, tension and asymmetry.
 Horses often benefit from light/slow techniques like Masterson Method to help identify areas of tension, which may be performed at the first visit; this also helps build a connection with your horse.
-She will also check passive range of motion of many of the joints.
-Depending on the species of animal, Dr. Bacon will then ask for your assistance for a brief gait analysis by walking and trotting your animal.
+The passive range of motion of all the joints are checked (and adjusted along the way where appropriate.)
+Depending on the species of animal, Dr. Bacon will then ask for your assistance for a brief gait analysis by walking and trotting your animal ideally on a straight, flat surface.
 This is to look for lameness, length of stride between limbs, and arc of foot flight.
 Abnormalities noticed help indicate where adjustments may be needed, and also may determine rehabilitative exercises that the Doctor can give you between appointments.
-Recheck examinations will be more brief, and will be looking for changes or progress from initial examinations.
+Full lameness evaluations can be requested, and may be beneficial especially if an abnormality is specifically seen on the circle or under saddle.
+Progress examinations with veterinary consultation will be more brief, and will be looking for changes or progress from initial examinations.
+These will still include thorough record recommendations based on evaluations.
+Established patient chiropractic adjustments only are for patients with no new major concerns and clients not wanting additional information that a veterinarian can provide such as weight management, food recommendations, rehabilitation exercises, medication options, and supplement options.
+Adjustment only progress appointments would be most similar to a Doctor of Chiropractic (DC) providers follow-up care.

 Behavioral Qualities: What if my animal does not like certain parts of his or her body touched?